Jeremy-Jonas/boilerplate-react-webpack/README.md

 * Clone down repo.
 * CD to workspace/project-filament.
-* Open a terminal and run:
+* In the terminal run:

 ```sh
 yarn